Most of the software tools for operating on COS FITS files are contained in three Python

 , we gave detailed discussions of the use of the data reduction pipeline calcos

 .
-This task is contained in the STSDAS
+This task is contained in the AstroConda

 .
-Other tasks useful for reducing and analyzing COS data are contained in this package as well.
-A complete listing and brief description of these tasks is given in Table 5.1
+A complete listing and brief description of these modules is given in Table 5.1

 .
-All of these tasks can be run in PyRAF
+All of these tasks are run in Python

-.
-Consult the on-line help for each task for more information.
-Some of these tasks will be discussed in greater detail in the remainder of this chapter.
+for each module for more information.
+Some of these modules will be discussed in greater detail in the remainder of this chapter.

-data, and most COS reference files are stored in FITS tables.
-(See Section 2.4.1
+COS 1-D spectra and most COS reference files are stored in FITS tables (see Section 2.4.1

-for a description of the structure of the table extension files for spectral extractions and TIME-TAG
+for a description of the structure of the table extension files for 1-D spectra and TIME-TAG

-data.)
+data).
 Tasks designed to handle this format can be used to examine and extract information from the tables.
-Here we give specific examples of the use of routines in ttools
+Here we give specific examples of the use of routines in astropy.table.Table

 to help you get started.
 A sample output is given after each command.

 Use the Table